 I did a post on counters not long ago.
 The idea was having a counter on your web site lets you know who visits your site and why they came.
 That knowledge lets you serve visitors better.
 Recent hits show that folks are really interested in tutorials on how to use KompoZer.
 So in keeping with the theme of meeting needs let’s see how well this post does.
 Please let me know by email or comment.

 The first level tutorial gives you an idea of what KompoZer is and how it works.
 Having just landed from Mars, you may have no idea what a WYSIWYG HTML editor is, does or or what it could do to meet your needs.
 You can spend about ten minutes considering the possibilities of KompoZer at a very basic level.
 This tutorial gives you some screen shots and maybe a hint of what you can do with this free web authoring tool.
 It is a good place to start for a glimpse at what KompoZer can offer.
-There was a similar web site with a Nvu tutorial that also sticks to basics.

 The KompoZer site also has screen shots and commentary on how one can use KompoZer and what it is intended to do for web authors.
 The project site has come a long way from its previous shell.
 Part of that improvement was taking time to use KompoZer to develop the web site.